amlj17/MLB_Pitches/README.md

 This Repository has the following Files:
 Resultados_Final_ID: pdf file with the final report that was turned in, contains the results of the proyect.
-Proy_Final_INT: python notebook which has all the code for the project pitches base: csv file with the raw data, also available in the Kaggle Link train.csv: the portion of the data used to train the model.
+Proy_Final_INT: python notebook which has all the code for the project The raw data used is available in the kaggle site.